 The District will follow the guidance as set for the by the New York State Education Department should remote instruction become necessary.
-Further, the District will ensure that the total number of instructional hours per school year are met for elementary and secondary schools, and in collaboration with our teachers' collective bargaining union.
-This may include adjustments to the school calendar in terms of length of the school year and number of in-person instructional days, once remote instruction requirements end.
+Further, the District will ensure that the total number of instructional hours per school year are met for elementary and secondary schools, and in collaboration with our teachers' collective This provision allows for districts to determine the number of hours per day that the district plans to provide instruction during emergency remote learning.